Discover more from The Shortcut

 PS5 Pulse 3D vs PS5 Pulse Elite: features

-The PS5 Pulse 3D and Pulse Elite each have their own distinct features which may make one pair more appealing than the other.
-The PS5 Pulse 3D is the only headset for PS5 that lets you customize the headset’s equalizer settings directly from the PS5 menu, with three readily available presets, plus three more slots to create and save your own settings.
+The PS5 Pulse 3D and Pulse Elite headphones have unique features that may make one pair more appealing than the other.
+The PS5 Pulse 3D was the only headset for PS5 that allowed you to customize the headset’s equalizer settings directly from the PS5 menu, but that’s thankfully about to change.
+The Pulse Elite has also received a desirable feature that lets gamers choose between three presets and adds three more slots so you can create and save your own EQ settings.

-The PS5 Pulse Elite also has a big selling point of its own.
-The headset supports PlayStation Link, Sony’s new wireless audio protocol that delivers lossless audio quality.
-It also lets you enjoy wireless audio with the PlayStation Portal, along with the PlayStation Earbuds.
+The PS5 Pulse Elite also has a significant selling point of its own.
+The headset supports PlayStation Link, Sony’s new wireless audio protocol that delivers high-quality lossless audio.
+It also allows you to experience wireless audio with the PlayStation Portal if you’d prefer an over-ear solution to the PlayStation Earbuds.
+The Pulse Elite includes Bluetooth, too, allowing you to listen to audio from another device while playing your favorite PS5 games, but it doesn’t come with a 3.5mm headphone jack like the Pulse 3D.

-While you’ll have to wait for our PS5 Pulse Elite review, the headset promises to deliver superior audio quality to the PS5 Pulse 3D.
-The headset uses planar magnetic drivers, which are usually reserved for high-end open-back headsets.
+While you'll have to wait for our review of the PS5 Pulse Elite, the headset promises to deliver better audio quality than the PS5 Pulse 3D.
+As mentioned in the Pulse Elite’s specifications, the headset uses planar magnetic drivers, typically found in high-end open-back headsets.
 Unlike typical cone-shaped drivers, planar magnetic drivers are flat and can convey a wider range of nuanced sounds.
 Combine this with PlayStation 5’s 3D audio and players should be in for a real treat.

-The PS5 Pulse Elite also includes a retractable boom microphone that includes AI-enhanced noise reduction technology.
-It should be able to block out repetitive noises when you’re chatting in a party, like the humming of an air conditioning unit or someone vacuuming.
+The PS5 Pulse Elite also includes a retractable boom microphone with AI-enhanced noise-reduction technology.
+It should be able to block repetitive noises when you're in a party chat with your friends, such as the humming of an air conditioning unit or someone vacuuming.

 PS5 Pulse 3D vs PS5 Pulse Elite: which one should you buy?

-Both headsets will deliver fine-tuned 3D audio for PlayStation 5, but it’s clear there are some notable perks to spending a little extra on the PS5 Pulse Elite.
-Not only do they promise superior audio quality over the Pulse 3D, but the fact they work with PlayStation Portal and seemingly come with a better microphone will make spending an extra $50 worth it.
+Both headsets will provide finely-tuned 3D audio for PlayStation 5, but it’s evident that there are some significant benefits to investing a bit more in the PS5 Pulse Elite.
+Not only does it promise to deliver superior audio quality compared to the Pulse 3D, but the fact that it works with PlayStation Portal and seemingly comes with a better microphone will make spending an extra $50 worth it for many.

-Still, the Pulse 3D has proven to be a fantastic, budget option for PlayStation 5, and the fact you can customize the headset’s EQ directly from the console is a really nice perk.
-If you’re already happy with the Pulse 3D headset, the Pulse Elite probably doesn’t do enough to encourage an upgrade.
+Still, the Pulse 3D has proven to be an excellent, affordable option for PlayStation 5, and the ability to customize the headset’s EQ directly from the console is a nice benefit.
+If you're already satisfied with the Pulse 3D headset, the Pulse Elite probably doesn't offer enough to warrant an upgrade unless you find the audio and microphone quality lacking.